-It sets out the steps taken by Sightsavers to prevent modern slavery and human trafficking throughout its business during the financial year ending 31 December 2017.
+It sets out the steps taken by Sightsavers to prevent modern slavery and human trafficking throughout its business during the financial year ending December 31, 2018.

-Sightsavers is committed to improving practices to combat slavery and human trafficking.
+Sightsavers is committed to improving practices to combat modern slavery and human trafficking.
 We have a zero-tolerance approach to modern slavery within our operations, and strive to act ethically and with integrity to ensure modern slavery is not taking place in any part of our organisation.

-Sightsavers is the working name of the Royal Commonwealth Society for the Blind, an international organisation that supports the development of health systems in low- and middle-income countries, and aims to advance the rights and improve the quality of life of people with disabilities.
-Our programmes include health, education and social inclusion projects in more than 30 countries, working with government, non-governmental organisations and the private sector.
+Sightsavers is the working name of the Royal Commonwealth Society for the Blind, an international organisation that supports the development of health systems in low and middle-income countries, and aims to advance the rights and improve the quality of life of people with disabilities.
+Our programmes include health, education and social inclusion projects in more than 30 countries, working with governments, non-governmental organisations and the private sector.

 We have a governing Council of non-executive trustees, who are committed to maintaining a high standard of corporate governance.
-They oversee the CEO and senior management team, who manage more than 500 staff across the organisation, both in the UK and overseas.
+They oversee the CEO and senior management team, who manage more than 600 staff across the organisation, both in the UK and overseas.

-We require all staff, subsidiaries and affiliates to comply with Sightsavers’ Global Anti-Slavery Policy.
+We require all Sightsavers staff, subsidiaries and affiliates to comply with Sightsavers’ Global Anti-Slavery Policy.
 The policy’s objectives are:

-We require all staff, representatives and partner organisations to comply with Sightsavers’ Child Safeguarding Policy, which ensures that Sightsavers’ activities are implemented in a safe and protective environment where abuse, exploitation and violence against children are prevented, as far as reasonably possible.
+We also require all staff, representatives and partner organisations to comply with Sightsavers’ Child Safeguarding Policy, which ensures that Sightsavers’ activities are implemented in a safe and protective environment where abuse, exploitation and violence against children are prevented, as far as reasonably possible.

 Our Global Leave Policy encourages all staff to take the annual leave to which they are entitled.
-If any staff are required to work more than their contractual hours, the Global Time Off in Lieu and Overtime Policy entitles them to take an equal amount of time off in lieu.
+If any staff are required to work more than their contractual hours, the Global Time Off In Lieu and Overtime Policy entitles them to take an equal amount of time off in lieu.

+Our Programme Partnership Policy requires Sightsavers and its partners to remain fair and ethical in all business matters, and states that Sightsavers will not enter into partnership with any organisation that exposes people to abuse and exploitation, or is involved in any illegal activity.
 Before entering into any partnership, Sightsavers carries out a due diligence assessment to build a complete picture of each potential partner.
 If any risks or weaknesses are revealed, they are analysed and an action plan is drawn up to address them, which could include offering additional support to the partner, putting in place closer monitoring processes, or establishing more rigorous controls.
 If the risks or weaknesses are too severe, we will not work with the organisation.
 This due diligence assessment is being reviewed to ensure that we only choose to work with those who meet our standards.

 Sightsavers is a member of the International Agency for the Prevention of Blindness (IAPB) and has adopted the IAPB Code of Conduct for IAPB Suppliers and Manufacturers.
 The Code ensures that goods and services are produced and delivered under conditions where there is no abuse or exploitation of any people, including children.
 It ensures that pay complies with local law, that working conditions are safe and hygienic, and that working hours are not excessive.
 It also prohibits discrimination and harsh or inhumane treatment of staff.